-To assure transferability, any degree seeking Lackawanna College student who elects to take coursework at an outside institution with the intention of transferring it back to Lackawanna College must obtain written approval from the Registrar.
+Transfer Of Credit Subsequent To Matriculation At Lackawanna College to Lackawanna College must obtain written approval from the Registrar.
 Forms requesting permission to transfer credit from outside institutions to Lackawanna College are available at the Registrar's Office.
 Course descriptions must be submitted with request, and a minimum of 5 working days will be required for review and approval.